International Program Participants Click Here

 Check-in could begin as early as 8 a.m.

-Your exact arrival time will be on your itinerary, approximately one week prior to your arrival date.
+Your exact arrival time will be on your itinerary, approximately 10 days before your arrival date.

-Please note that check-out time on your program end date/departure date is 10 a.m.
+Please note that the check-out time on your program end date/departure date is 10 a.m.

 10 - 20 Days Before Arrival